codeship/ci-guide/part2.md

 So, first we're going to...

+*STILL NEED TO DO THIS // Create Env Variable //
+STILL NEED TO DO THIS // Encrypt Env Variable //
-*STILL NEED TO DO THIS // Add Rspec To Gems //
+STILL NEED TO DO THIS // Add Rspec To Gems //
 STILL NEED TO DO THIS // Write Rspec Test To Check Env // STILL NEED TO DO THIS // Add To Steps //
 STILL NEED TO DO THIS  // Run Jet Steps //*